-Sources of Revenue and Security.....
+Sources of Revenue and Security

-Sources of revenue and security for the 2002 Bonds may include:
+Sources of revenue and security for the 2005 Bonds may include:

-- Education Loans, including Guaranteed Loans and Alternative Loans, pledged under the Resolution.
-See "EXPECTED APPLICATION OF 2002 BOND PROCEEDS."
-Each Guaranteed Loan is to be insured or guaranteed and reinsured as described herein.
-No Alternative Loan will be so insured or guaranteed and reinsured; provided, however, that Alternative Loans may be made or acquired only upon receipt of a confirmation of rating with respect to all Bonds issued and outstanding under the General Resolution by the Rating Agencies. - Interest payments with respect to Education Loans made by or on behalf of borrowers. - All amounts received in respect of payment of principal on Education Loans held by the Corporation, including scheduled, delinquent and advance payments, payouts or prepayments, and proceeds from the guarantee, or from the sale, assignment or other disposition of Education Loans. - Any applicable "Special Allowance Payments" authorized to be made by the Secretary in respect of Guaranteed Loans pursuant to Section 438 of the Higher Education Act or similar allowances authorized from time to time by federal law or regulation. - Any applicable "Interest Subsidy Payments" payable in respect of any Guaranteed Loans by the Secretary under Section 428 of the Higher Education Act. - Moneys and securities from time to time held by the Trustee under the terms of the Resolution (excluding moneys and securities held, or required to be deposited, in the Rebate Fund, discussed below) and any and all other real or personal property of every name and nature from time to time by delivery or by writing of any kind conveyed, mortgaged, pledged, assigned or transferred as and for additional security under the Resolution.
+- Education Loans (which may only be Guaranteed Loans financed under the General Resolution so long as any 2005 Bonds are Outstanding), pledged under the Resolution.
+See "EXPECTED APPLICATION OF 2005 BOND PROCEEDS." - Interest payments with respect to Guaranteed Loans made by or on behalf of borrowers. - All amounts received in respect of payment of principal on Guaranteed Loans held by the Corporation, including scheduled, delinquent and advance payments, payouts or prepayments, and proceeds from the guarantee, or from the sale, assignment or other disposition of Guaranteed Loans. - Any applicable "Special Allowance Payments" authorized to be made by the Secretary in respect of Guaranteed Loans pursuant to Section 438 of the Higher Education Act or similar allowances authorized from time to time by federal law or regulation. - Any applicable "Interest Subsidy Payments" payable in respect of any Guaranteed Loans by the Secretary under Section 428 of the Higher Education Act. - Moneys and securities from time to time held by the Trustee under the terms of the Resolution (excluding moneys and securities held, or required to be deposited, in the Rebate Fund, discussed below) and any and all other real or personal property of every name and nature from time to time by delivery or by writing of any kind conveyed, mortgaged, pledged, assigned or transferred as and for additional security under the Resolution.